Tornado outbreak of May 18–21, 2013: Lake Thunderbird–Bethel Acres–Shawnee, Oklahoma

 Past the mobile home park, the large stovepipe tornado intensified further into a violent EF4.
 A permanent home in this area was swept completely away with only the slab foundation remaining and much of the debris blown to the northeast.
 Several trees were denuded and debarked in this area, one of which was found with a truck wrapped around it.
 The tornado continued across a nearby open field, leaving behind a pronounced swath of ground scouring.
-The tornado then weakened back to EF2 strength as it crossed Interstate 40 at exit 181 (U.S. Highway 177) at the northwest edge of Shawnee.
+The tornado then weakened back to EF2 strength as it crossed I-40 at exit 181 (US 177) at the northwest edge of Shawnee.
 There, a tractor-trailer was blown off an overpass (falling 20 ft) and destroyed, while two other trucks were knocked over on their sides.
 The driver of the first truck sustained minor injuries.
 Several smaller vehicles were impacted as well, resulting in a fatality and several injuries.
 The incident shut down U.S. 177 and westbound lanes of Interstate 40 in the area; U.S. 177 reopened the following morning, while traffic on the interstate was restricted to one lane.
 A mobile home and several outbuildings were destroyed in this area, and a permanent home had its roof torn off.
 Turning sharply to the north, a final brief area of EF3 damage was noted as a home was left with only interior walls standing, and several other nearby homes were damaged to a lesser degree.
 Further to the northeast, the tornado tore the roof off of a house and destroyed two outbuildings at EF2 strength.
 The tornado later dissipated at 6:50 p.m.
 CDT (2350 UTC) about 6.5 mi southeast of McLoud, after causing some additional minor tree damage along Coker Rd.

 During its 50-minute track, the tornado attained EF4 intensity and remained on the ground for approximately 20 mi.
 Debris from the tornado was reported to have fallen in Bristow, Depew and Tulsa.

-On January 23, 2025, Anthony W. Lyza with the National Severe Storms Laboratory along with Harold E. Brooks and Makenzie J. Kroca with the University of Oklahoma’s School of Meteorology published a paper to the American Meteorological Society, where they stated the tornado in Shawnee was an "EF5 candidate".
-It was also explained that the EF5 starting wind speed should be 190 mph instead of 201 mph.